 I hope I won’t stumble into a wild animal or something…

-Could there be demons hiding in this cave, even?
+Could demons be hiding in this cave, even?

 The fur on my tail rises on end at the thought, and a drop of cold sweat runs down my cheek, but reason and logic quickly reassert themselves and tell me that I shouldn’t encounter such creatures here.
 The people who kidnapped me would necessarily have cleared the way as they passed through the corridor to dump me in this chamber.

-Which means that, if I have to face danger, it would come in the form of… my captors themselves.
+Which means that, if I have to face danger, it will come in the form of… my captors themselves.

 I swallow my saliva, forcing it down past the lump in my throat, and swivel my ears toward the passageway.
 I stay as quiet as possible, trying to still the sounds of my breathing and heartbeat, and focus for a few minutes, but I still can’t hear anything in particular.